Introduction

 &Config.
 For account-wide work (e.g. cross-stack user sync), accept&Clientsinstead.

 Write unit tests alongside the module with test_support::TestClientBuilder for mocked SDK responses.
-Integration tests that hit real AWS go in shared/app/tests/<feature>.rs (gated with #[ignore] and run via make test-integration).
+Integration tests that hit real AWS go in shared/app/tests/<feature>.rs (gated with #[ignore] and run via mise run test-integration).

 3. Add a Lambda function